Cross-Validation with Antithetic Gaussian Randomization: The proposed estimator for the normal means problem

 \subsection{Antithetic randomization}

-In our antithetic randomization scheme, we generate $K$ ($K>1$) randomization variables as follows:
+In our antithetic randomization scheme, we generate $K$ ($K\geq2$) randomization variables as follows:

-We make two important observations about this distribution.
-First, the normal distribution in \eqref{antithetic:rand} is degenerate.
-This is because the variance of the sum of the randomization variables is zero, i.e., $\text{Var}\left(\sum_{k=1}^K \om^{(k)}\right)=0$.
+We make two important observations about the distribution of our randomization variables: \begin{enumerate} \item First, the normal distribution in \eqref{antithetic:rand} is degenerate.
+This is because the variance of the sum of the randomization variables is a zero matrix, i.e., $\text{Var}\left(\sum_{k=1}^K \om^{(k)}\right)=0$.
 Combined with fact that the randomization variables have zero mean, this imposes the following zero-sum constraint on these randomization variables:

-Second, for a $K$-by-$K$ correlation matrix where all off-diagonal entries are equal, the range of possible correlation is Therefore, our randomization scheme takes the most negative correlation possible, which is why we refer to it as ``antithetic''.
+\item Second, for a $K$-by-$K$ correlation matrix where all off-diagonal entries are equal, the range of possible correlation values is $[-\frac{1}{K-1}, 1]$.
+Therefore, we note that our randomization scheme takes the most negative correlation possible, which is why we term it an ``antithetic'' scheme. \end{enumerate}